phil-levis/dam-bigmem25/main.typ

 expensive; CXL or RDMA to remote memory add even more overheads.
 These penalties make remote memory prohibitively expensive.

 Faced with these barriers, we propose a different approach: physically composable disaggregation.
-Instead of pulling memory away from compute, we build systems from tightly integrated compute-memory nodes using advances in packaging technology.
+Systems are built from compute-memory nodes that tightly integrate compute with private local memory and on-package shared memory, while using off-package DRAM for bulk capacity.
+Software explicitly composes the memory system---deciding what data remains local, what is shared across nodes, and what is relegated to DRAM. // Instead of pulling memory away from compute, we build systems from tightly integrated compute-memory nodes using advances in packaging technology.
 These memories can be provisioned flexibly, supporting multiple modes---for example, as a transparent cache or as explicit NUMA domains under software control.
 When an application needs more memory than a single node can provide, we scale across multiple such nodes accessing peer memory over lightweight, memory-semantic interconnects.

+// chiplets access local data via their expanded capacity memories; Share data between chiplets first access through on-packaged intergated memories (ie., HBM).
+Employ DRAM DIMMs for large-capacity blocked; for moving large chunks of data.
+// Composable means software being able to determine where data is placed and deciding which data is local and which data is shared.

 //== Paper overview
 //The rest of the paper is organized as follows: